-50. The Recommendation Letter represents (emphasis added):
+49. The Recommendation Letter represents (emphasis added):

-On a personal level, I have known Petters for a little over two years and have found him character references for customers or vouch for their ethos.
-Upon information and belief, Petters ghostwrote this phrase as well.
+On a personal level, I have known Petters for a little over two years and have found him to be of high character and possessing strong moral values.

-This statement was atypical and extraordinary, as GECC and its employees do not provide personal company.
+This statement was atypical and extraordinary, as GECC and its employees do not provide personal character references for customers or vouch for their ethos.
+Upon information and belief, Petters prepared this phrase and GECC obliged.

+50. GECC ordinarily issues reference letters addressed only to a specified individual or company.
 GECC issued the Recommendation Letter "To whom it may concern."
-Thus, GECC sanctioned Petters' and Petters Capital's use of the Recommendation Letter as a blank check, to impress anyone with their excellent relationship with, and glowing personal and moral assessments from, one of the most respected and powerful financial services companies in the world.
-Knowing Petters financed his operations from private investors, GECC understood the Recommendation Letter would be disseminated to third parties, including future lenders.
+Thus, GECC sanctioned that Petters and Petters Capital would use the Recommendation Letter as a blank check, to impress anyone with their excellent relationship with, and glowing personal and moral assessments from, one of the most respected and powerful financial services companies in the world.
+Knowing would be disseminated to third parties, including future lenders.